MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P00-Bootstrap-An-Express-Project/content.md

 # Getting Started - Node.JS and `npm`

-We're gonna jump right in to starting the new project and provide more context as new topics and concepts come up.
+We're gonna jump right in to starting the new review and provide more context as new topics and concepts come up.

 For reference you can look at [ExpressJS's Getting Started](https://expressjs.com/en/starter/installing.html) docs